For IT development companies, and organisations developing computer and digital-devices

 of the actual greeting “Hello John.”
 In this case, some of the older functionality associated

-with displaying “Hello” in the greeting is curtailed due to some coding reason and
+with displaying “Hello” in the greeting is curtailed due to some coding reason and “missed out” by

 the newer code.
 This is software regression.